derRiesenOtter/bachelor/docs/thesis/introduction.typ

 @jamialahmadi_artificial_2024

 As the techniques of @ai models differ they are often categorized into @ml, @dl and @nn as shown in @ai_cat.
-Although @nn and @dl are technically subfields of @ml, we distinguish between them in this work for clarity.
-Therefore, when we refer to @ml in this text, it explicitly excludes
+Although @nn and @dl are technically subfields of
-@nn::pl. @dl models are @nn::pl that consist of three or more layers. @noauthor_ai_2023
+@ml, we distinguish between them in this work for clarity.
+Therefore, when we refer to @ml in this text, it explicitly excludes @nn::pl. @dl models are a subcategory of @nn::pl that consist of three or more layers. @noauthor_ai_2023

 #figure(cetz.canvas({
   import cetz.draw: *